zhinit/KickWithReverb/docs/components.md

 Landing page displayed when `userStatus` is `"unknown"`.
 Shows:

 - "KICK WITH REVERB" title
-- Tagline: "Fully featured fully sophisticated DAW for the modern tik tok techno purist."
 - "Welcome to the Loop.
 What would you like to do?"
-- Three buttons: Login, Sign Up, Continue as Guest
+- Three buttons stacked vertically: Login, Sign Up, Continue as Guest

 ### LoginForm (`LoginForm.tsx`)